 Boys and girls join Worth either at age 11+ (Year 7), at 13+ (Year 9), or at 16+ (Year 12).
-A few places are offered for admission at age 12+ (Year 8)) or at 14+ (Year 10).
-The admissions processes vary according to age and are detailed on the relevant links on the right.
+A few places are offered for admission at age 12+ (Year 8) or at 14+ (Year 10).
+The admissions processes vary according to age and are detailed on the relevant links on the 'Process' page.

 Worth has a special mix of Boarders and Day pupils, girls and boys, joining at different ages from a very wide variety of state and private schools, and with many on means-tested scholarships and bursaries.

 Some 60% of the girls and boys are boarders, most coming from London and the Home Counties, in particular Surrey, Sussex, Hampshire and Kent, and others from overseas.
-Day boys and girls come from within an hour or so radius around Worth, and the School runs buses on routes from Oxshott, Guildford and Tunbridge Wells.
+Day boys and girls come from within an hour or so radius around Worth, and the School runs buses on a number of different routes.
+Click here for more information on bus routes.

-Around 20% of the boys and girls were born or live (as expats) overseas.
-Over 20 nationalities are represented in the School, including American, Australian, Austrian, Chilean, Chinese, Dutch, Filipino, French, German, Ghanaian, Indian, Iranian, Irish, Italian, Korean, Mexican, Nigerian, Norwegian, Polish, Russian, Spanish, Tanzanian, Venezuelan.
+Around 30% of the boys and girls were born or live (as expats) overseas, principally in the EU.
+Over 20 nationalities are represented in the School, including American, Australian, Austrian, Belgian, Canadian, Chinese, Danish, Dutch, Filipino, French, German, Ghanaian, Hong Kongese, Indian, Indonesian, Irish, Italian, Japanese, Korean, Mexican, Nigerian, Norwegian, Polish, Portuguese, Russian, Spanish, Swedish, Tanzanian, Ukranian.

 to hide from